-As we passed through village after village, I could see traditional farm homes displaying the red lanterns of Chinese New Year.
-(This first trip took place in February.)
-Their fields grew rice, tapioca, sugar cane, some tobacco, jute, peanuts, sesame and mung beans.
-It was here in Isaan where farmers also grew mulberry-the food of the silkworm.
+As we passed through village after village, I could see traditional farm homes displaying the red lanterns of Chinese New Year.4 Their fields grew rice, tapioca, sugar cane, tobacco, jute, peanuts, sesame and mung beans.

 “So why is Isaan different?”
 I asked my wife.

 My wife and friend ordered the food and, like a child, I pretty much just ate what was placed before me.
-The table was soon spread with Isaan sausage, crab som tom, corn som tom, fruit som tom, roast chicken with tamarind chile sauce and of course sticky rice.
-All Isaan food.
-(Som tam is a shredded, green papaya salad.)
+The table was soon spread with Isaan sausage, crab somtom, corn somtom, fruit somtom, roast chicken with tamarind chile sauce and of course sticky rice.
+Isaan cuisine.

-The restaurant was nothing more than a couple tables along a side street with some wooden stools.
+The restaurant was nothing more than tables along a side street with some wooden stools.
 Our waitress was a young girl and the cook an old woman working away over a simple kitchen.
 Before long, every table and stool was taken by locals coming for dinner.
 A young boy stood in front of our table and stared at me until his mother came and shooed him away.
-It was probably the first time he’d ever seen a farang up close.
+Few White people visit this region.
+And fewer still eat at restaurants that cater to working class Thais.

 As we drove through the countryside, you could see fires everywhere, sometimes right up to the road.
-I couldn’t help but think that this was 3rd World agriculture.
+I couldn’t help but think that we were in the 3rd world.
 The next day I would see fields still being tilled with a single plow harnessed to a water buffalo.

 We eventually made it through the bug storm and pulled into a gas station on the outskirts of Roi Et.
 I had to clean the windshield with one of those squeegee wipers of the bug debris that coated the entire front of the car.

 I have always gotten along wonderfully with Isaan folk, even though I’m a White person from Los Angeles.
-I eat their food; I visit their homes; we pray at their wats together; we talk about rice and politics.
+My world and their world are polar opposites.
+But I eat their food; I visit their homes; we pray at their wats together; we talk about rice and politics.

 Some time ago, I received an unintentionally condescending email from a woman who was thinking about buying one of our Thai pillows.
 Before buying, she wanted to know if child labor was used for making the pillows, and if the children ever went to school.
 I showed her email to the pillow makers and their reaction was all the same-anger!
-“Of course we don’t make our kids work and of course our children go to good schools!” they all said with indignation.
-“How dare this woman think such things about us.”
+“Of course we don’t make our kids work and of course our children go to school.
+Good schools!” they all said with indignation.

 This farang woman had unknowingly insulted the Isaan folk.
 I knew that as soon as I read her email.
 I wrote her back saying that if she spoke Thai, I’d give her the cell phone numbers to some of the pillow makers so she could call them up to ask these questions herself.
 My customer never responded back to me, but did buy some of our Thai pillows.

-Rice rules the Isaan countryside.
+Rice rules the lives of Isaan.
 Jasmine rice of course.
-But Isaan rice fields are mostly watered by rainfall, not irrigation, and so the farmers are at the mercy of fickle Mother Nature.
+And glutinous rice for sticky rice.
+And riceberry, a dark red rice with lots of fiber.
+Isaan rice fields are mostly watered by rainfall, not irrigation, and so the farmers are at the mercy of fickle Mother Nature.

 Mother Nature is very harsh in this hard scrabble country.
-As of this writing, Thailand is in a prolonged drought that has all but eliminated the last rice harvest.
+Climate change has come.
+As of this writing, Isaan is in a prolonged drought that has all but eliminated the last rice harvest.
 Their wells, used mostly for household use, are drying up.
-I know this from first hand experience.
-The pillow makers, are also rice farmers and I’m in their village often.
-We talk about their lives, kids, the future, the drought, the heat, the rice harvest.
+The reservoirs are drying up.
+And when the rains do return, the storms will be brutal and violent causing flooding and tearing off roofs.
+One extreme to another.
+Isaan life.